Maria Palaiologina (Princess of Vereya): Background

 Maria Palaiologina is described in Russian sources, for instance the near-contemporary Sofia Chronicle, as a daughter of Andreas Palaiologos, otherwise commonly believed by modern historians not to have left any descendants.
 Andreas Palaiologos was the son of Thomas Palaiologos and the nephew of Constantine XI Palaiologos, the final Byzantine emperor.
 After the fall of the Byzantine Empire in 1453 and Thomas' lands in the Despotate of the Morea in 1460, Thomas and his family escaped into exile.
 Andreas lived in Rome, provided for by the papacy, from 1465 to his death in 1502, and claimed to be the rightful Byzantine emperor from 1483 onwards.

 According to Russian sources, Maria was married off to the Russian noble Vasily Mikhailovich, Prince of Vereya, by her aunt (Andreas' sister) Sophia Palaiologina in around 1480, after Andreas' visit to Russia in 1480.
 Sophia was one of the most powerful people in Russia through her marriage to Grand Prince Ivan III of Moscow.
-Maria is not mentioned in any western sources.
+Maria is not mentioned in any Western European sources.
 Claims of her existence were first forwarded in western scholarship by the Polish historian and genealogist Adam Boniecki in 1887 and then by the French historian and genealogist Nicolas de Baumgarten in 1934, citing the older Russian chronicles.
 Recognition of Maria's historicity has varied since then.
-In his 1961 biography of Ivan III, the British historian John Lister Illingworth Fennell accepted Maria's historicity without comment, but in 1992, the British historian Donald Nicol simply wrote that Russian sources ascribed a daughter to Andreas by this name, unknown in western sources.
+In his 1961 biography of Ivan III, the British historian John Lister Illingworth Fennell accepted Maria's historicity without comment, but in 1992, the British Byzantinist Donald Nicol simply wrote that Russian sources ascribed a daughter to Andreas by this name, unknown in western sources.